 - If Google doesn’t own the photo, the photo owner is responsible for blurring the photo before publishing it.
 If you think that someone else has published a photo of you that violates the Maps User Contributed Content Policy, report the photo using the instructions below.

 - After a photo is blurred and published, the blur can’t be removed from the photo.

 You can adjust or delete Street View photos you uploaded at any time.
 To blur or remove photos you don't own, you need to send a request.

 If you're the owner of the photo

-Blur your photos
+Blur your Photo Spheres

-Delete a photo using Google Maps
+Delete a Photo Sphere on Google Maps

 - On your computer, open Google Maps.

 - In the top left, click Menu .

 - Find the photo you’d like to delete.